kmigueis1/Planetary/README.md

 ### Main Planetary View

 The main view renders the currently created planets.
 By default, Earth's solar system is preloaded.
-Planetary orbit will be shown by a line.
+Planetary orbit will be shown by an ellipse.

 ### Side Bar